History of Moon in Timeline

 1920: Comparative Studies of Lunar Craters

-From 1920 to the 1940s, comparative studies were conducted on lunar craters, contributing to the development of lunar stratigraphy.
+From 1920 to the 1940s, comparative studies were conducted on lunar craters, leading to the development of lunar stratigraphy.

-In 1958, the Soviet Union's Luna program experienced three unnamed failed missions before successfully sending objects to the Moon in later years.
+In 1958, the Soviet Union's Luna program experienced three unnamed failed missions before successfully reaching the moon.

 1966: First Soft Landing and Orbital Insertion

-In 1966, Luna 9 achieved the first soft landing on the Moon, and Luna 10 became the first spacecraft to achieve orbital insertion around the Moon.
+In 1966, the first soft landing on the moon was achieved by Luna 9, and the first orbital insertion was achieved by Luna 10.

-In 1968, Apollo 8 made the first human mission to lunar orbit, and before that the Soviet Union's Zond 5 carried tortoises around the Moon three months earlier.
+In 1968, Apollo 8 made the first human mission to lunar orbit, which took place after the Soviet Union's Zond 5 carried the first Earthlings (tortoises) around the Moon three months earlier.

 July 20, 1969: First Human Landing on the Moon

-On July 20, 1969, the United States' Apollo 11 mission achieved the first human landing on an extraterrestrial body, specifically the Moon at Mare Tranquillitatis with the lander Eagle.
+On July 20, 1969, humans first stepped on an extraterrestrial body, landing on the Moon at Mare Tranquillitatis with the lander Eagle of the United States' Apollo 11 mission.

 July 21, 1969: First Human Steps on the Moon